RobertBoganKang/Resonance_Grand__Model_D_Concert_Grand/README.md

 # Resonance Grand -- Model D Concert Grand
 ## Introduction
-This Kontakt virtual instrument library is sampled by Xinghai (星海) Piano -- Model D (1994).
+This Kontakt virtual instrument library is sampled by Hsinghai (星海) Piano -- Model D (1994).

 This piano is fully sampled not by me.
 The source is [here](http://www.bianquzy.com/rg/), and its introduction is written in